With that in mind, just what is the difference between your organization’s purpose, mission, and vision?

 - Why Purpose: We're here to guide each other that one step further along a personal journey.

 - What Vision: To reveal a Knowing Presence where you may not expect to find it.

 - How Mission (Strategy, the path to purpose): Through our Morning Briefing workday emails, book series, social media, conversations and personal interaction.

 Purpose, mission, and vision statements can be confusing.
 It's rare to find two organizations that agree on common usage, definition and application of the words.
 It can be even more confusing to understand why each word is relevant, and how each component relates to one another.
 Some organizations tend to substitute their mission and vision for their purpose.
 If you want your audience to connect with your mission, you need to communicate with clarity about why, what, and how you are creating value and impact.

 If you're traveling anywhere, you begin at one point along a certain path, and eventually, arrive at your destination.
 You begin with the end in mind; you are guided by why you went on the journey, driven by how you followed the path, and what you expected to find when you arrived.
 As Kevin Starr, director of the Mulago Foundation and the Rainer Arnhold Fellows Program states, "You have to know where you're going to be able to figure out the best way to get there."

-When you begin any journey, you subconsciously have an inner conversation around these three questions:
+When you begin any journey, you subconsciously have an inner conversation around these four questions:

 - “Why am I going to a particular destination?